Online Internship Forms

-- After consultation with your internship or field supervisor, complete the online internship form.
-You may find it easier to complete the online form with your internship supervisor present.
+Consultation with your with your field supervisor to understand their expectations and be informative of the internship process.
+You may find it easier to complete the online internship form with your internship field supervisor present.
 Required fields include a minimum of three learning objectives, work schedules, internship job description, GPA, internship or field supervisor contact and e-mail address, and departmental information.

-- Upon your completion of the form, the staff of the Department of Career Development will initiate the electronic signature process which varies from department to department.
+Upon your submission of the form, the Department of Career Development staff will initiate the electronic signature process which varies from department to department.

 Click for video instruction.